miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ![Search and find function screen](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/wikipedia-find-function.png)

 The Text Search window has quite powerful search functions.
 For details, see the User’s Manual.
-Note that there is no an automatic “global replace” function available as a “scripting” plugin outside the main program, also described in the User’s Manual., but there are “workarounds” that can be used.
+Note that there is no automatic “global replace” function available as a “scripting” plugin outside the main program is also described in the User’s Manual.
+But there are “workarounds” that can be used.

 ### 6.B.4.
 Handing of HTML tags